 Join Clear Blue Sea as an Intern, Mentor, Advocate, or Donor – we are welcoming to all!

 Still have a question?
 Want to learn more about how you can help?
 Click on the button to contact us!

 FRED is a solar-powered, semi-autonomous marine robot capable of collecting marine plastic pollution without the need for fossil fuels or a human crew.
 FRED can be customized and scaled for lakes, rivers, bays, coasts, and open oceans.

 Invented by some Australian surfers, the Seabin is like a floating trash can that is effective in harbors and bays to collect floating debris.
 It’s rim lies just beneath the surface of the water so nearby floating junk is pulled right in!
 It uses a pump to constantly act like a sinkhole and allow water flow to continue.
 Humans nearby need to check and empty it often.

-Many organizations are focused on raising awareness, researching the problem, and changing policy to make a difference.
+Many types of organizations are raising awareness of the scope and impact of ocean plastic pollution.
+In the last five years, awareness has increased but not reached the critical mass needed to invest in significant solutions.
 We believe this is so critical to solving the problem of ocean plastic pollution and should be done in parallel with developing technologies for prevention and cleanup.
-Help us raise awareness by following Clear Blue Sea on social media @ClearBlueSeaOrg
+Help us raise awareness by following Clear Blue Sea on social media.

 The United Nations Environmental Program has published an extensive study on Ocean Plastics and suggested strategies for ocean cleanup.